At times, changes in the organization result in staff members being laid off. The steps for laying off staff differ with each employment group.

 CUPE 2950 – Article 34 – Employment security and Article 19 – Technological, automation & other Changes (pdf)

+Cover off all outstanding work-related items prior to your employee's last day.
+This includes ensuring the return of any UBC property including keys and equipment.
 There is also a resignation checklist on the employee website leaving UBC page that will remind your employee of personal items they may wish to look into before leaving the university.